gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Keystone
     OpenStack service which provides the authentication service and works as a catalog of the various services available on the cloud.
-Differenet backends can be used: in our setup we will store login, password and tokens in a MySQL db.
+Different backends can be used: in our setup we will store login, password and tokens in a MySQL db.

 nova